argent0/site-source/source/articles/2014-09-26/five-days-into-haskell.markdown

 > in terms of the input.

 I don't need to think about moving values back and forth with assignments.
-Just think about definitions like thouse found in algebra.
+Just think about definitions like those found in algebra.

 Finally, the last problem I've read so far, problem 54A, says: